 PCS assumes, although the Regulation and the EBA Guidelines are silent on this point, that the requirement for mortgages and consumer loans to have been underwritten in compliance with the Directives only applies to assets underwritten after these Directives were transcribed into national law.

-This was done in the Netherlands via an implementation act effective as of 14 July 2016 (see "Risk related to prepayment penalties charged by an Originator" on page 77).
+This was done in the Netherlands via an implementation act effective as of 14 July 2016 - see § 6.3.8 (Code of Conduct and the Mortgage Credit Directive).